Donate Sperm for IVF: Sperm Bank, Melbourne | Newlife IVF

 Same-sex female couples or single females

 Due to modern advances in assisted reproductive techniques (ART), same-sex female couples and single females can now start or build their families with the help of donor sperm.
 In 2010, Victorian law changed enabling single females and same-sex female couples to access IVF.
-Since then, the number of females using donor sperm has quadrupled.
-In fact, up to 87% of donor sperm recipients in Victoria are same-sex female couples and single females.1
+Since then, the number of females using donor sperm has markedly increased.

 Heterosexual couples